seansusmilch/least-watched/README.md

 # Least-Watched

-A Python tool to identify unwatched or least-watched media from your Emby server, with integration to Sonarr and Radarr.
-Now with a web interface!
+A modern application to identify unwatched or least-watched media from your Emby server, with integration to Sonarr and Radarr.

+## Project Structure

+This is a monorepo containing both the backend and frontend applications:

+- `packages/backend`: Python FastAPI backend that communicates with Emby, Sonarr, and Radarr
+- `packages/frontend`: Next.js frontend with a modern dark UI

 ## Features

 - Identifies media that hasn't been watched for a configurable period
 - Ignores recently added content
 - Integrates with Emby, Sonarr, and Radarr
+- Modern, responsive dark UI
 - Configurable batch processing and concurrency limits
-- Web interface for easy management
-- SQLite database for storing media data

 ## Requirements

 - Python 3.12+
 - Poetry (dependency management)
+- Node.js 18+ and npm
-- Emby server (with Playback Reporting plugin installed)
+- Emby server
-- Sonarr and Radarr
+- Sonarr and Radarr (optional)

 ## Installation